FawazBinSaleem/Assignment2/readme.md

 Markdown is a lightweight markup language that allows you to write formatted text in simple syntax.
 Raw HTML requires extensive tags for formatting but Markdown makes formatting easier and more readable.

-### I changed the Markdown version of my resume, so why don’t I see   the changes when I refresh the website in my browser?
+### I changed the Markdown version of my resume but I can't see the changes when I refresh the website in my browser?

 If you updated the markdown resume file but don't see any changes on your website, Try the following: